express-in-code-game/excode-design/docs/design.md

   - fields also vary on generation
   - when map is created, positions of entities align with a template, but are random and entities(fields) have new qualities
   - players are in equal positions always: after map is generated, there is no randomness, and both players can interact with any entity , no race/first-come condition
+- assets, generation & serialization
+  - generate assets into Blob and use with createObjectURL, or pre-render to use with (r/as-element)
+  - an asset is code (a function)
+  - if needed, generating can be done on worker thread
+  - to avoid hitting ui thread with heavy deserialization (worker sends bytes or string)
+    - send event :start-generation to worker
+    - worker generates in batches and sends events :generated-batch 1 of 10 2 of 10 etc
+    - finally, :generation-complete event, which trigger ui change
+    - while it's in process, ui thread is completely free and responsive, with no serialization spikes